Fried Chicken No Coating (100 G)

 How to consume Fried Chicken No Coating without glucose spikes

-Include a generous portion of non-starchy vegetables such as broccoli, spinach, or peppers.
-These can help slow down the absorption of glucose.
+Include non-starchy vegetables such as broccoli, spinach, or kale in your meal to slow down the absorption of carbohydrates.

 Add Healthy Fats